 Ellie Ellie Case Study

 From 2012, Danielle Plowman has watched her award-winning gift brand Ellie Ellie grow and evolve.
 Their brand ethos, which is to bring people together through all life’s moments, has set the business in good stead, from launching on national online platforms to meeting consumer demand during the pandemic.
-Teaming up with Cardens’ Partner Carol, Danielle says, has given her the confidence and stability to tackle business challenges and growth.
+According to Danielle, teaming up with Cardens’ Partner Carol has given her the confidence and stability to tackle business challenges and growth.

 About Ellie Ellie